FlowersHumble/lsp_mode/README.md

 # lsp_mode
-This is a Chicken Dishes
+This is a test repository for KiteAB's video.